coenvweb/coenv-faculty-widget/README.md

 # CoEnv Faculty Widget
-A WordPress widget for the UW College of the Environment Faculty Directory
+A WordPress widget plugin for the UW College of the Environment Faculty Directory

 Author: Darin Reid / http://elcontraption.com/